 Patients typically present with a thunderclap headache, usually the worst headache of their lives.
 It is often associated with photophobia and meningism.
 In a substantial number of patients (almost half 2), it is associated with collapse and loss of consciousness, even in those patients who subsequently regain consciousness and have a good grade.

-Focal neurological deficits often present either at the same time as the headache or soon thereafter 2.
+Focal neurological deficits often present either at the same time as a headache or soon thereafter 2.

 Patients can be graded into 5 groups based on their clinical presentation, using the commonly employed Hunt and Hess grading system, which is predictive of outcome.